1993 FA Cup final: Replay

-The replay on a rainy Thursday night was a much better encounter.
 The kick-off for the replay was delayed by 30 minutes after an accident on the M1 motorway had delayed the arrival of most of Sheffield Wednesday's fans.

 Once again, Ian Wright opened the scoring for Arsenal, running onto a through ball to prod the ball past Chris Woods, into the corner of the net.
-This was his fourth goal in FA Cup Finals at Wembley, just one behind the record-holder Ian Rush.
-Wednesday attacked Arsenal in the second half, and their persistence paid off when Chris Waddle's shot deflected off Arsenal defender Lee Dixon into the net.
+This was his fourth goal in FA Cup finals at Wembley, just one behind the record-holder Ian Rush.
+Wednesday attacked Arsenal in the second half, and Chris Waddle's shot deflected off Arsenal defender Lee Dixon into the net in the 68th minute.

-The game went into extra time, and just when it seemed that the FA Cup Final would need to be decided on penalties, central defender Andy Linighan rose highest from a Paul Merson corner to head the ball goalwards.
+The game went into extra time, and with two minutes of the second half remaining, central defender Andy Linighan scored with a header from a Paul Merson corner.
 Goalkeeper Chris Woods fumbled and Graham Hyde could only help the ball into the top of the net.
-Linighan had played most of the game with a broken nose after Mark Bright had struck him in the face with his elbow and fittingly, it was Bright who Linighan outjumped in order to score.
+Linighan had played most of the game with a broken nose after Mark Bright had struck him in the face with his elbow.

 Firsts and lasts

-The matches were notable for several reasons; uniquely, the two clubs had already contested the season's League Cup Final, a match which Arsenal had won 2–1.
+The two clubs had already contested the season's League Cup final, a match which Arsenal had won 2–1.
+It was the first time that the same two clubs had reached the final of both domestic club competitions.

 It was also dubbed the 'longest' FA Cup final.
-It had not only gone to extra-time in the replay – a match which was delayed by thirty minutes – but was just one minute away from the first ever FA Cup final penalty shoot-out.
+It had gone to extra-time in the replay – a match which was delayed by thirty minutes – and was just one minute away from the first ever FA Cup final penalty shoot-out.
 It was also the last FA Cup final to go to a replay; from 1999 onwards, it was decided that all FA Cup finals would be decided on the day.

 This was the first FA Cup final in which squad numbers had been used, having been trialled in the League Cup final.
 Players from both clubs retained the same numbers for the three matches.
 The system was fully adopted by the Premier League for the following season.

-Steve Morrow became the first player to receive a winner's medal before a cup final.
-He had scored the winning goal in the League Cup final, but suffered a broken arm in celebrations afterwards, and missed the subsequent presentation.

 For Arsenal, David O'Leary played his last two official matches after joining the club as an apprentice in 1973.
 His testimonial took place between the final and the replay, on 17 May 1993.
-During extra-time in the replay Alan Smith received the only yellow card of his professional career.
+During extra time in the replay, Alan Smith received the only yellow card of his professional career.

-In league matches between the two clubs that season, Arsenal won 2–1 at home on 29 August 1992, while Wednesday won their home fixture 1–0 on 6 May 1993.